-When you leave the museum, head back to downtown Edgefield and stop into The Phoenix Factory’s Old Edgefield Pottery for a look at the 200-year-old tradition of pottery-making unique to this area of South Carolina.
+When you leave the museum, head back to downtown Edgefield and stop at The Phoenix Factory’s Old Edgefield Pottery for a look at the 200-year-old tradition of pottery-making unique to this area of South Carolina.
 What set Edgefield pottery apart was the fact every piece was designed to be utilitarian and they were created with lead-free alkaline glazes discovered by Abner Landrum.
 He prevented more than a few poisonings, I’m sure.
 Thanks, Ab!

 Master Potter Just Guy still hand throws local clay and fires it in a wood-burning Groundhog Kiln.
 A section of the studio is devoted to early examples of Edgefield pottery, and he’ll happily tell you the fascinating stories behind them.